garrandall/popular-music-data/tracks/one-in-a-million-trixter.md

 So don't change the way that you are

 I walk this lonely road
-And I felt i'm goin' nowhere
+And I felt I'm goin' nowhere
 (And) some things I'll never know
 'Cuase you're a million and one

 I walk the lonely road
-And I felt i'm goin' nowhere
+And I felt I'm goin' nowhere
 (And) some things I'll never know
 But I know why you're the only one